awsdocs/amazon-redshift-developer-guide/doc_source/automatic-wlm.md

 ## Concurrency scaling mode<a name="wlm-auto-concurrency-scaling-mode"></a>

-When concurrency scaling is enabled, Amazon Redshift automatically adds additional cluster capacity when you need it to process an increase in concurrent read queries\.
-Write operations continue as normal on your main cluster\.
-Users see the most current data, whether the queries run on the main cluster or on a concurrency scaling cluster\.
+When concurrency scaling is enabled, Amazon Redshift automatically adds additional cluster capacity when you need it to process an increase in concurrent queries\.
+Your users see the most current data, whether the queries run on the main cluster or on a concurrency scaling cluster\.

 You manage which queries are sent to the concurrency scaling cluster by configuring WLM queues\.
 When you enable concurrency scaling for a queue, eligible queries are sent to the concurrency scaling cluster instead of waiting in line\.
 For more information, see [Working with concurrency scaling](concurrency-scaling.md)\.